thm-projects/arsnova-flashcards/.docker/docker_win_readme.md

 First time you start the Distro, you will be asked for a username and a password.
 Just take them as you like.

 Stop here.
 After starting your Distro, it will now appear in the list of wsl images.
-Check that your Distro is really running with WSL2 by running following command as administrator in the PowerShell:
+Check that your Distro is really running with WSL 2 by running following command as administrator in the PowerShell:

 ```bash
 wsl -l -v